sipeed/sipeed_wiki/docs/soft/maixpy/en/what_maix_do.md

 ---
 title: What can MaixPy do
 keywords: maixpy, k210, AIOT, edge computing
-desc: maixpy ​​doc: What can MaixPy do
+desc: maixpy  What can MaixPy do
 ---

 Most of them integrated to MaixPy, or some of them include in [Maixduino](https://Maixduino.sipeed.com) or from other developers